Rockfall research at the SLF – experiments supply inputs for computer models

 The SLF can look back on a long and successful history of participation in snow and avalanche research.
 Among its accomplishments is the simulation software RAMMS, which it has developed specifically for practitioners.
 In recent years, RAMMS modules for debris flows, landslides and rockfalls have been added to the proven avalanche module.
 Data from case studies and, to a growing extent, field studies, are facilitating the testing and validation of the RAMMS::ROCKFALL module.
 The principal objective is to record, by way of experiments, the entire trajectory of a rock as it descends the slope, including information of rotational velocities, impact forces, jump heights and distances etc. Before the experiments are conducted, rocks of a suitable shape and size are selected and equipped with sensors.
 The sensors that are currently available are capable of measuring acceleration of up to 400g (g = gravitational acceleration) – stunt pilots are exposed to forces of around 10g – and rotational speeds of up to 11 revolutions a second.
 Conventional video recordings show the trajectory through the local terrain.
 Then, in conjunction with the temporal data captured by the sensors, the jump heights and distances can thereby be estimated.

-In the summer months of 2017 and 2018, SLF researchers are conducting rockfall experiments at Chant Sura in the Flüela Pass, using artificial rocks made of concrete rather than natural stones.
+As in the last two years, SLF researchers are conducting rockfall experiments at Chant Sura on the Flüela Pass in the summer of 2019.
+They are using artificial rocks made of concrete rather than natural stones.
 In an initial series of experiments, all the rocks have the same dice-like shape but different weights.
 The lightest weighs 44 kg, the heaviest around 2670 kg.
 The advantage of using artificial rocks is that they are very easy to compare, and large numbers of identical rocks can be produced.
 This makes it possible to investigate the effect of weight on movement behaviour, without differences in shape affecting the result.
 Determining the effect of shape will be a focus of future experiments, which will include tests using wheel-shaped rocks.

 The test site is a slope of approximately 40 degrees and 300 m in length.
 While the researchers set a rock rolling down the slope, sensors mounted in the rock measure its rotations and accelerations in all three axes.
 The runout distances are measured using a highly accurate GPS device.
 The researchers are also using synchronised high-resolution videogrammetry for the first time, a technique in which two to three cameras each record 25 images per second from different viewing angles at a resolution of 8K.
 This enables conclusions to be drawn about jump distances, and in an ideal scenario the researchers can reconstruct the entire trajectory of the rock in 3D from the stereo images recorded.